Alexandermay/RepoToolkit/README.md

 9. You should now see a welcome screen with a list of options.

 10. Test the install by typing "2" at the prompt.
 This will launch the Springer script.

+        `Launching the Springer processing script.`
+        `What is the directory you are working with?` ` >`

-* At the next prompt enter the absolute path to the sample_springer_open directory[^1]
++   At this prompt enter the absolute path to the sample_springer_open directory[^1]
-* If you drag and drop the directory, make sure to delete any trailing whitespace.[^2]
++   If you drag and drop the directory, make sure to delete any trailing whitespace.[^2]

+Note:

-If 1_ingestThis.xml is produced, and the content is packaged into pdf, xml and zip directories respectively, then you are set to process content for ingest into MIRA.
+If **1_ingestThis.xml** is produced, and the content from Springer is packaged into pdf, xml and zip directories respectively, then you are set to process content for ingest into MIRA.
 Remember the following:
 + The Proquest and Springer processes require zip files in their own directory.
 + The Trove, Faculty and Student processes require .xlsx files and their respective binaries.
 + The inHouse Digitization process needs a MARC xml file and binaries.